aadinoyiibrahim/aadinoyiibrahim.github.io/_pages/about.md

   - /about.html
 ---

-I recently completed a CS PhD with the Physics for Inference and Optimization group led by Prof. Caterina De Bacco at the Max Planck Institute for Intelligent Systems.
-My work developed novel optimal‑transport algorithms for sustainable routing optimization.
+I completed my PhD in Computer Science with the Physics for Inference and Optimization group led by Prof. Caterina De Bacco at the Max Planck Institute for Intelligent Systems.
+My work spans interdisciplinary projects—from machine‑learning–driven time‑series prediction and community detection in complex networks to flow optimization in multimodal transport systems.
+My research interests lie at the intersection of data‑driven modeling, dynamical and nonlinear systems, optimization algorithms, and machine learning.

-Beyond the classroom, I also volunteer to the scholarly community as an Associate Editor of the Journal of Open Research Software (JORS) and as a reviewer for some applied‑science journals.
+Outside of my own research, I serve as an Associate Editor for the Journal of Open Research Software (JORS) and peer‑reviewer for several applied‑science journals.
+I mentor early‑career scientists through Python and data‑science workshops (including TReND in Africa) and co‑organize scientific workshops.
+I also contribute to open‑source scientific software.

 <!-- -------------- two‑column section -------------- -->
 <div style="display:flex; flex-wrap:wrap; gap:2rem; margin-top:2rem;">